vvaneli/kids-reward-app/README.md

 ## Planning
 ### Application audit
 'Smelly Earnie' is based on an app I had previously made using a low code tool.
-I started by mapping this out.
+I started by mapping out this existing app:

 ![Audit the structure of previous app](https://github.com/user-attachments/assets/2adb28c6-cc7c-4653-9ef5-ff2dfac20979)